Joshua Wong Released As Protesters Vow to Fight On

 Local media reports that even Lam’s supporters among the pro-Beijing political parties are attempting to distance themselves from her.

-Lam issued an apology Sunday night but her mea culpa has been dismissed as belated, insufficient and insincere.
+Lam issued an apology for the debacle Sunday night but her mea culpa has been dismissed as belated, insufficient and insincere.
 Protesters are demanding complete withdrawal of the bill, not merely its postponement.
-They are also calling for her to stand down.

 On Monday morning, a called-for strike did not materialize, but several dozen diehard protesters remained on Harcourt Road, in the shadow of the Central Government Offices and the People’s Liberation Army headquarters, shutting the thoroughfare to traffic until just before 11:00 a.m., when they dispersed peacefully.

-Supporters of the Civil Human Rights Front also gathered in the neighboring Wanchai district.
+Legislator Eddie Chu was among the crowd.
+He told TIME that Hong Kong’s “tragedy” was its unrepresentative political system.
+“We define ourselves in the state of being under attack by an authoritarian government.
+This defensive position has been forming for years already,” he said.

+He added that the movement would set realistic goals.
+“Some young people have been asking for independence, for sovereignty,” he said.
+But “this particular movement does not touch on political power, universal suffrage, or independence … if we really want to gain anything from Beijing we need to set our target within an acceptable boundary.”

 Rebecca Lam, 29, told TIME that the chief executive’s apology was “not genuine enough” and said the push for greater political freedom would continue.
 “We can’t end the movement here.”